crocoder-dev/web/apps/website/src/content/posts/work-on-big-problems-product-engineer.md

 ## What Does It Mean to Work on a "Big Problem"?

 Working on a "big problem" doesn’t always mean curing world hunger or putting a man on Mars.
 In the context of product engineering, a big problem is any challenge that is ambitious in scope, significance, or difficulty.
-It could be a technical moonshot, for example, rearchitecting a core system to handle 100x more load, or it could be a product-defining quest, like redesigning an onboarding flow to completely eliminate a major pain point for users.
-The common thread is thatit’s a problem that stretches your skills and has outsized impact if solved.
+It could be a technical moonshot, for example, rearchitecting a core system to handle 100x more load, or it could be a product-defining, like redesigning an onboarding flow to completely eliminate a major pain point for users.
+The common thread is that it’s a problem that stretches your skills and has towering impact if solved.

-Big problems are often characterized by uncertainty and novelty.
+Big problems are often characterized by uncertainty.
 They might not have a clear solution at the outset.
 In fact, they can feel insurmountable at first, the kind of challenges that can’t be solved by following a known recipe.

 It’s worth noting that "big" doesn’t necessarily mean glamorous or widely celebrated.
 Sometimes the most impactful problems are behind the scenes.
-For example, reducing the checkout flow from five steps to one might seem less flashy than working with the latest AI model, but if that simplification is a game-changer for users and drives up conversion rates, it’s absolutely a big problem worth solving.
+For example, reducing the checkout flow from five steps to one might seem less flashy than working with the latest LLM, but if that simplification is a game changer for users and drives up conversion rates, it’s absolutely a big problem worth solving.
 The essence is that it really matters.

 As engineers, we often know in our gut when a problem is substantive, it’s the kind of problem where, if you don't step up to tackle it, it might never get solved properly.
 In fact, things that simply won’t happen if you don’t do them are your biggest opportunity to work on something that matters.
 In other words, when you spot a critical issue or bold idea that everyone else is ignoring or afraid to touch, you may have found your next big problem.

-### Aiming at Big Problems Matters

-Why voluntarily choose the harder road?
+But, why voluntarily choose the harder road?
 Why not just stick to the comfortable backlog of small tasks?

 When you aim at a genuinely hard problem, you can’t help but grow.
 New tech, weird edge cases, and plenty of "wait, how do we do this?"
 Every tough win boosts your confidence and sets you up to tackle even bigger challenges next time.